grafana/writers-toolkit/docs/static/templates/multiple-tasks-template.md

 If you write a long introduction, consider creating a concept topic.
 Next, write a shorter form of that concept in the task introduction, and link to the longer concept topic for more information.

 Some procedures, such as configuring a data source, have more than one task to accomplish a goal.
 Summarize the overall procedures in the introduction using a numbered list.
 In the following example, each step matches a task section heading.
+Replace any text in _italics_ with content for your procedure.
 -->

 _Goal of procedure_: